Charged particle tracking via edge-classifying interaction networks: Introduction

-In this work, we present a suite of measurements at each of these stages, exploring a range of strategies and algorithms to facilitate GNN tracking.
-We focus in particular on the interaction network (IN)~\cite{IN}, a GNN architecture frequently used as a building block in more complicated architectures~\cite{heptrkx, IN_fpga}.
-The IN itself demonstrates powerful edge-classification capability, and its simple matrix formulation makes it a promising candidate for acceleration via heterogeneous computing resources~\cite{fpga}.
+In this work, we present a suite of measurements at each of these stages, exploring a range of strategies and algorithms to facilitate GNN-based tracking.
+We focus in particular on the interaction network (IN)~\cite{IN}, a GNN architecture frequently used as a building block in more complicated architectures~\cite{heptrkx,IN_fpga,Moreno:2019neq,Moreno:2019bmu}.
+The IN itself demonstrates powerful edge-classification capability and its mathematical formulations are the subject of ongoing acceleration studies~\cite{fpga}.
 In Section~\ref{sec:theory}, we first present an overview of particle tracking and graph-based representations of track hits.
 In Section~\ref{sec:IN}, we introduce INs and describe the mathematical foundations of our architecture.
-In Section~\ref{sec:measurements}, we present specific graph construction, IN edge classification, and track building measurements on the TrackML dataset.
+In Section~\ref{sec:measurements}, we present specific graph construction, IN edge classification, and track building measurements on the open-source TrackML dataset.
 Additionally, we present IN inference time measurements, framing this work in the context of ongoing GNN acceleration studies.
 In Section~\ref{sec:summary}, we summarize the results of our studies and contextualize them in the broader space of ML-based particle tracking.
 We conclude in the same section with outlook and discussion of future studies, in particular highlighting efforts to accelerate INs via heterogeneous computing resources.